Robot Song is a genuine family show. It is joyful and full of hope.

 Robot Song is a deeply personal story.
 It shares an honest, intensely funny and often unconventional window into writer/director Jolyon James’ experience parenting a child on the Autism Spectrum.
 The show poses and attempts to answer the question, how do we support, foster and celebrate difference in our children in the face of an increasingly rigid and homogenised world?

 Robot Song is a genuine family show.
 It is joyful and full of hope.
-It is for any child who has ever felt isolated or pushed to the margins and any parent desperate for tools to help.
-The show employs cutting edge digital technology, startling animatronics and a beautiful original musical score.
+It is for any child who has ever felt isolated, and any parent who is desperate for tools to help an isolated child.
+The show employs cutting edge digital technology, animatronics and a beautiful original musical score.

 For ages 8+